I am a patriot

 My primary goals for this site are to

 - share news about my philosophy and activism work and how it relates to the wider political landscape, and

 - present progressive and/or liberal opinions, my own and others, about current events, the media, government, business and other social institutions.

-For professional services and internet resources, please visit Net Routes.
+For professional services and internet resources, please visit New Media Active.